GEOCOG

 • Technology develops faster than the context it serves

-• Institutional knowledge fails across leadership or ownership transitions
+• Institutional knowledge vanishes across leadership or ownership transitions

 • Places, systems, or programs are treated as objects rather than lived environments